saifulislamsojib/eslint-config/packages/typescript/readme.md

   ...getTsConfigs({
     tsconfigRootDir: import.meta.dirname,
-    // tsRootDir: 'src/' your tsconfigs files rootDir, if * then no need the field }),
+    // tsRootDir: 'src/' your tsconfigs files rootDir, if * then no need the field
+    // typeDefinition: 'interface' if you prefer interface for type definition. otherwise if prefer type no need the field }),
 );
 ```